OliverMount/SingularityCoreNeuron/README.md

 2. **Set the Installation Path** Navigate to the `install` directory and edit the `full.sh` script.
 Update the `appDIR` variable to reflect the path where you cloned the repository.
 By default, this is set to your home directory (`$HOME`).

+The size of the nvidia hpc sdk is huge (~7GB); so it would be better to download them prior to building the image.
+The path of the download tar.gz file is set in the %files portion of the cn.def file in the `def_files` directory.

 3. **Create Required Directories** You need to create the following directories for Singularity to use during the build process:

    - `tmp`